Pelagic Help

 Echo³ — Seafloor 3D PRO

 Echo³ lets you explore the underwater terrain of a dive site in full interactive 3D — before you even get in the water.
 Fly through reef structure, walls and drop-offs, read the terrain like a map, and plan your dive with precision.
+Reef Trails are mapped directly onto the 3D terrain, so you can trace your dive route across the actual seafloor before you enter the water.

 Opening Echo³